ietf-wg-idr/RFC4271bis/rfc4271bis.md

 For each set of destinations for which a feasible route exists in the Adj-RIBs-In, the local BGP speaker identifies the route that has:

+{: style="format %c)"}

-a) the highest degree of preference of any route to the same set of destinations, or
+* the highest degree of preference of any route to the same set of destinations, or

-b) is the only route to that destination, or
+* is the only route to that destination, or

-c) is selected as a result of the Phase 2 tie breaking rules specified in Section 9.1.2.2.
+* is selected as a result of the Phase 2 tie breaking rules specified in {{phase2tiebreak}}.

 The local speaker SHALL then install that route in the Loc-RIB, replacing any route to the same destination that is currently being